stephenstuder/secure-password-generator/README.md

 The logic is all performed in javascript, the validation uses regex expressions to verify password meets user requirements.

 ## future improvements
-I could make it all work on the page and through through alerts, i could add a button that allows the user to copy to clipboard, i could add more styling.
+I could make it all work on the page and not just through through alerts, i could add a button that allows the user to copy to clipboard, i could add more styling.